hamsternz/FPGA_Webserver/README.txt

 -----------------------
 * Can establish a TCP/IP session
 * Sends ACKs for incoming data
-* Currently listens on port 22 for any incoming connections
+* Currently listens on port 80 for any incoming connections (TCP currently broken due to restructuring)

 TCP/IP packet support - mostly finished
 ----------------------------